wp-plugins/speedy-smilies/readme.txt

 == Changelog ==

+= 0.7 =
+* Added a workaround for incompatible themes and plugins.
+When enabled, Speedy Smilies will add a second stylesheet to your blog, leaving your theme's stylesheet unchanged.
+The default behavior is to combine the CSS from your theme and the Speedy Smilies plugin into a single, minified CSS file.

 = 0.6 =
 * Bug fix: For increased security, style.php will not execute when the plugin is disabled.